-Addressing skills deficits in the economy and implementing intervention plans to develop human resources is essential to developing the South African economy and ensuring higher rates of employment.
+Addressing skills deficits in the economy and implementing intervention plans to develop human resources is essential to developing the South African economy and ensure higher rates of employment.

-A prevalent inefficiency that we face is “bottlenecks and logjams in the skills pipeline” which affects our goals around human resources development.
+A prevalent inefficiency of “bottlenecks and logjams in the skills pipeline” which affect our goals around human resource development.
 Our framework is founded on broad-based and opportunity-specific HRD strategies that are aligned with South Africa’s present economic needs.

 Our strategy has been aligned with increasing competition and the expansion of global production systems, as well as addressing equity and reducing poverty and inequality throughout South Africa.